 Encourage every person who uses tobacco to stop - no matter their age or current health conditions.
 4 If a Veteran is interested in quitting, they should be provided brief counseling and medication or referred to a tobacco cessation program.
-10 Offer combination NRT or combination bupropion/ NRT as the first-line treatment options to patients wanting to quit.
-Varenicline can be considered as a second-line treatment option.
-16 Offer behavioral counseling and cessation medications to Veterans with mental health disorders, substance use disorders, and HIV who are interested in quitting.
-22 increases to 16.7%.1 Overall rates of tobacco use are similar in Veterans compared to the general population, but subgroups including female Veterans, Veterans with mental health disorders and/or substance use disorders, and Veterans with HIV have higher rates of tobacco use.2
+10 Offer combination NRT, combination bupropion/ NRT, or varenicline as first-line treatment options to patients wanting to quit.
+17 Offer behavioral counseling and cessation medications to Veterans with mental health disorders, substance use disorders, and HIV who are interested in quitting.
+23 increases to 16.7%.1 Overall rates of tobacco use are similar in Veterans compared to the general population, but subgroups including female Veterans, Veterans with mental health disorders and/or substance use disorders, and Veterans with HIV have higher rates of tobacco use.2